 Retirement Date

-Reliability Standard VAR-501-WECC-2 shall be retired immediately prior to the effective date of VAR-501-WECC-3 in the particular jurisdiction in which the revised standard is becoming effective.
+Reliability Standard VAR-501-WECC-2 should be retired coincide with the effective date of VAR-501-WECC-3 in the particular jurisdiction in which the revised standard is becoming effective.
 (See above comment regarding retirement of the WECC Policy Statement on Power System Stabilizers.)

 Justification